2020: When public events came home through online platforms

-NEW DELHI: Greek philosopher Aristotle famously said “Man is by nature a social animal” and much of humankind spent 2020 proving him right — quickly adapting to the new pandemic normal of staying indoors but bringing home every kind of social activity through online platforms.
+NEW DELHI, Dec 31: Greek philosopher Aristotle famously said “Man is by nature a social animal” and much of humankind spent 2020 proving him right — quickly adapting to the new pandemic normal of staying indoors but bringing home every kind of social activity through online platforms.

 And so, a year that should have seen cultural and social activities being inhibited resulted instead in a packed calendar with events, including festivals, concerts and seminars, going online and reaching out to larger and newer audiences.
 Online events did not have the magic of live shows, just as a zoom party can never replicate meeting friends face-to-face, but they were the next best thing.